We get lots of questions about how to make a body butter thicker and less greasy.

-Don’t just follow one recipe get creative, you can easily alter the texture of a formula yourself.
+- don’t just follow one recipe get creative; you can easily alter the texture of a formula yourself

-Reduce your butter to around 10% and use a less greasy butter.
+In some case, reduce the butters you use to around 10% and use a less greasy butter.

-- Shea is going to give you a rich, thick butter, that is quite greasy
+- shea is going to give you a rich, thick butter, that is quite greasy

-- Mango will give you a drier texture and won’t be as greasy
+- mango will give you a drier texture and won’t be as greasy

 Cetyl alcohol will give your formulas more slip and glide.

-It may be a good idea to read the some of the articles on oils in skincare, which may help you to get a feel of the different types of oils, and how they work on the skin.
+It may be a good idea to read the some of the articles on oils in skincare, which may help you get a feel of the different types of oils, and how they work on the skin.